-The NAMP certified mold inspector and remediator provides services to identify and correct potential mold infestation in a house or building.
-This course will provide you with a fundamental knowledge about fungi and the potential health risks of toxigenic mold.
-You will learn the different ways to inspect for, control, and remediate mold infestation, while ensuring your safety during the process.
+The NAMP certified mold inspector and remediator certification course teaches participants to identify and prevent potential mold infestation within a house or building.
+This course provides fundamental knowledge about mold and the potential health risks of toxigenic fungi.

 This course covers: